Kimeiga/kiokun-go/README.md

 A multilingual dictionary processor for Japanese and Chinese dictionary sources (JMdict, JMNedict, Kanjidic, Chinese characters, and Chinese words).
 It creates an optimized index-based structure for efficient lookup and retrieval.

+This project uses a sharded architecture to handle the large number of dictionary files.

 ## Recent Updates

 ### Sharded Repository Architecture